-- Students should not use the Internet for purposes other than instructional assignments related to the curriculum. - Students will use system-supported technology, for educational use only and will refrain from accessing inappropriate information. - Students must follow teacher directions for Internet related assignments. - Students must heed prohibitions and Internet Safety rules. - Students should participate in any and all training as instructed by school personnel. - Students will follow all applicable rules related to Internet, computer or digital device use contained within the Student Code of Conduct and Discipline and sign that they have read the policy and procedures of the Richmond County School System and agree to abide by the same.

-• Students should take precautions when using the network.
+- Students should not use the Internet for purposes other than instructional assignments related to the curriculum. - Students will use system-supported technology, for educational use only and will refrain from accessing inappropriate information. - Students are prohibited from utilizing Richmond County School System account profile information, such as usernames, passwords, or email addresses, to register for web applications or services not approved by the School System.
+A student profile contains private data, and by law, the Richmond County School System must ensure that the vendor it shares information with has adequate policies and procedures to safeguard data privacy and uphold network security. - Students must follow teacher directions for Internet related assignments, including whether the use of an approved artificial intelligence (AI) program is permissible for the assignment, and if so, students must properly cite the source of the content.
+[For more information, please see Guiding Principles and Procedures for AI Use in the Richmond County School System.] - If a student brings a personal computer or handheld device, to use on the RCSS network, it must be virus free and must not contain any unauthorized or inappropriate files.
+Students must follow School System procedures for utilizing personal devices. - Students must heed prohibitions and Internet Safety rules and should take precautions when using the network. - Students should participate in any and all training as instructed by school personnel. - Students will follow all applicable rules related to Internet, computer or digital device use contained within the Student Code of Conduct and Discipline and sign that they have read the policy and procedures of the Richmond County School System and agree to abide by the same. - Students should take precautions when using the network.